Thessaloniki: The Historic Metropolis at the Heart of Macedonia

 Breathtaking views of Thessaloniki and the Aegean Sea

 The Ano Poli district also offers spectacular views of Thessaloniki and the Aegean Sea.
-Climb up to the ramparts of the Heptapyrgion, an ancient fortress that dominates the city, for an unforgettable panorama.
+Climb up to the ramparts of the Heptapyrgion, an ancient fortress that dominates the city, and enjoy an unforgettable panorama.
 This site, a vestige of the Byzantine Empire, allows you to view the city from a unique angle, offering a breathtaking perspective of Thessaloniki’s rooftops and the sparkling waters of the sea.

 A Peaceful Refuge in the Heart of the City